NorESMhub/NorESM/doc/configurations/omips.rst

 ::

 will reset the NorESM2 specific addition and the effect of wind drift of snow into ocean will not be included.
+It is also possible to change the snow density ``rhos`` and the snow thermal conductivity ``ksno``.
+Be aware that this will influence the overall tuning of the coupled model.

 Modify user name lists for CICE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Syntax - same as cam? or same as blom?

-An example of how you can modify user_nl_cice.
-PLEASE EXPLAIN!
+Output from the model is changed by controlling the user_nl_cice file in your casefolder.
+By default, the file typically looks like this:
 ::

    histfreq = 'm','d','x','x','x'